caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 - Display elements can mutate, we should support them when implementing display components
   - The JavaScript defining a web component extends HTML, that should be the focus
   - The page level JavaScript is about adding behaviors at the page level
-  - Balance the areas of responsiblities
+  - Balance the areas of responsibilities

 # Part 2.5: Using the CSV Textarea Web Component, `<csv-textarea></csv-textarea>`